-Audit Status after ve rification No. Audit report year Report reference Board's recommendation Management/Administration's response Board's assessment Implemented Under implementation Overtaken by events 2010 The December 1 transformation management framework, which was adopted in the fourth quarter of 2020.
-The business transformation programme is addressing systems and process issues.
-Significant effort has gone into updating the organization's guidance framework, including a major "retirement" exercise undertaken in 2021, which removed over a hundred obsolete guidance and instruction documents.
-The Senior Executive Team has endorsed a concept note explaining how the Institute of Internal Auditors' new three-lines model applies to UNHCR.
-Work on the paper describing the roles, accountabilities and authorities across UNHCR is nearing completion, with the roles, accountabilities and authorities of country operations and regional bureaux, and the specific roles, accountabilities and authorities for each headquarters division and entity, substantially completed.
-Key performance indicators are in place for decentralization and regionalization monitoring.
-Review of global partnerships is under way.
-These activities address the majority of the points set out in the original road map, which was intended to cover the period ending in December 2021.
-V 53 2019 A/75/5/Add.6, chap.
-II, para.
-126 The Board recommends that UNHCR make the distinction between the first and the second line of defence clearer in the framework of roles, accountabilities and authorities.
-As indicated in the response to the recommendation immediately above, a concept note explaining how the new three-lines model applies to UNHCR has been developed and has been endorsed by the Senior Executive Team.
-Work on the roles, accountabilities and authorities is nearing completion.
-The Board commented on the roles, authorities and accountabilities in its 2021 audit report and issued a new recommendation that addresses the rationale of this recommendation as well.
-Therefore, the Board considers the recommendation as having been overtaken by events.
-X
+4 1.
+Status after ve rification

+No. Audit report year Report reference Board's recommendation Management/Administration's response Board's assessment Implemented Under implementation Overtake by event

+transformation management framework,

+which was adopted in the fourth quarter of 2020.
+The business transformation

+programme is addressing systems and

+process issues.
+Significant effort has

+gone into updating the organization's

+guidance framework, including a major

+"retirement" exercise undertaken in

+2021, which removed over a hundred

+obsolete guidance and instruction

+documents.
+The Senior Executive Team

+has endorsed a concept note explaining

+how the Institute of Internal Auditors'

+new three-lines model applies to

+UNHCR.
+Work on the paper describing the roles, accountabilities and authorities

+across UNHCR is nearing completion,

+with the roles, accountabilities and

+authorities of country operations and

+regional bureaux, and the specific roles,

+accountabilities and authorities for each

+headquarters division and entity,

+substantially completed.
+Key

+performance indicators are in place for

+decentralization and regionalization

+monitoring.
+Review of global

+partnerships is under way.
+These

+activities address the majority of the points set out in the original road map,

+which was intended to cover the period

+ending in December 2021.

+53 2019 A/75/5/Add.6, The Board recommends As indicated in the response to the The Board commented on the

+00 2017 chap.
+II, that UNHCR make the recommendation immediately above, a roles, authorities and

+para.
+126 distinction between the first concept note explaining how the new accountabilities in its 2021

+1 and the second line of three-lines model applies to UNHCR has audit report and issued a new

+defence clearer in the been developed and has been endorsed recommendation that addresses

+framework of roles, by the Senior Executive Team.
+Work on the rationale of this

+accountabilities and the roles, accountabilities and authorities recommendation as well.

+authorities. is nearing completion.
+Therefore, the Board considers

+the recommendation as having

+been overtaken by events.